 Anna McKeown, Coordinator 615.277.7455

 Join our e-mail list for news and updates about our programs!

 Approximately three months before the start of a “term” (spring, summer, or fall) we will post a “Call for Course Proposals” and corresponding “Course Proposal Forms” to be filled out by interested instructors.
 Only those who complete the forms by the marked deadline will be considered to teach our courses.
 If you have questions about filling out the forms, please contact Mary Beth Harding at [email protected]

-Call for Fall 2014 Proposals: Important information about teaching with CE.
+Call for Spring 2015 Proposals: Important information about teaching with CE.

 “Watkins is always a good place to learn and grow.”

 “I haven’t taken an art class in years and really enjoyed revisiting my creative side with great people!”

 “The class was so much fun and the instructor was great!”

 “I simply wish I could have taken the class longer!
 I look forward to taking the next class at Watkins in the next session.”